MindTheGap-ERC/R.Pijnenburg_BSc/README.md

-# BSc_R.Pijnenburg
+# Bachelors thesis of Robin Pijnenburg
-BSc thesis of Robin Pijnenburg
+Initial repository so we can discuss the analysis.